RELIEF - curated to coincide with Temple Bar’s Tradfest

 Saturday 27th January, 2-3pm.

 Join us to watch respected printmaker Mary Plunkett live printing at the gallery, as she discusses and reveals the mystery behind some of the work in our ongoing ‘Relief’ exhibition.
-Attendance is free.
+Attendance is free, but booking is required.

 Friday 26th January, 6pm